From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Experiments

-\textbf{2) RQ2 (Mechanism Insight):} Can the model effectively distinguish clean (true-positive) from noisy (false-positive) interactions through its learned weights?
+\textbf{3) RQ2 (Ablation Study):} How do the entity-level and interaction-level weights contribute to overall performance?

-\textbf{3) RQ3 (Ablation Study):} How do the entity-level and interaction-level weights contribute to overall performance?
+\textbf{2) RQ3 (Mechanism Insight):} Can {EARD} effectively distinguish true-positive (clean) and false-positive (noisy) interactions based on the learned interaction and entity weights?

-\textbf{4) RQ4 (Hyperparameter Sensitivity):} How sensitive is CrossDenoise to its hyperparameters $\alpha$ and $\beta$, and is it easy to tune?
+\textbf{4) RQ4 (Hyperparameter Sensitivity):} How sensitive is EARD to its hyperparameters $\alpha$ and $\beta$, and is it easy to tune?

-\textbf{5) RQ5 (Efficiency):} What is the computational overhead of CrossDenoise, and is it scalable to large datasets?
+\textbf{5) RQ5 (Efficiency):} What is the computational overhead of EARD, and is it scalable to large datasets?
 We report peak memory usage and training epochs until convergence, comparing with vanilla training and other denoising methods.
-Results are shown in Table~\ref{tab:mem_and_epochs_cost} in Appendix~\ref{sec:efficiencyAnalysis}.